GoogleCloudPlatform/webapp2/docs/index.rst

 Welcome to webapp2's documentation!
 ===================================

+This is the manual for `webapp2 <http://code.google.com/p/webapp-improved/>`_, an attempt to improve Google App Engine's webapp framework keeping maximum compatibility.

 This is a work in progress.
 For now, only the API reference is available.

 API Reference
 -------------